-- 1. 80% of net revenue from 6.25% sales tax as follows: - (a) 1.75% to Build Illinois Fund; - (b) 3.8% to Build Illinois Fund to retire bonds; - (c) 0.27% to Illinois Tax Increment Fund; - (d) 80% of net tax revenue on Illinois coal bought by a new electric generating facility that received state financial aid, to the Energy Infrastructure Fund (for the first 25 years that the facility buys Illinois coal). - (e) 25% reserved for transfer to Common Schools Special Account Fund; - (f) Remainder to General Revenue Fund, with four transfers out: - (i) 3/32 of net revenue from counties and municipalities that have Downstate mass transit districts, to the Downstate Public Transportation Fund. - (ii) 1/16 of net revenue from Madison County to the Metro-East Public Transportation Fund (this distribution will cease July 1, 2008).
+- 1. 80% of net revenue from 6.25% sales tax as follows: - (a) 1.75% to Build Illinois Fund; - (b) 3.8% to Build Illinois Fund to retire bonds; - (c) 0.27% to Illinois Tax Increment Fund; - (d) 80% of net tax revenue on Illinois coal bought by a new electric generating facility that received state financial aid, to the Energy Infrastructure Fund (for the first 25 years that the facility buys Illinois coal). - (e) 25% reserved for transfer to Common Schools Special Account Fund; - (f) Remainder to General Revenue Fund, with two transfers out: - (i) 3/32 of net revenue from counties and municipalities that have Downstate mass transit districts, to the Downstate Public Transportation Fund. - (ii) 3/32 of net revenue from Madison, Monroe, and St. Clair Counties to the Downstate Public Transportation Fund.